Kapu, Udupi

-Kapu (Kaup) is a town situated in the Udupi district of Karnataka, India.
-It lies between the twin cities of Udupi and Mangalore, next to the National Highway 66.
-The villages Manchakal and Shirva are located near Kapu.
-It is 13 km south of Udupi and 40 km north of Mangalore.
-It is known for its lighthouse, the three Mariamman shrines, and the Kapu fort built by Tippu Sultan.
-Kapu was declared a taluk of the Udupi district by the Government of Karnataka.
+Kapu or Kaup is a town in the Udupi district of Karnataka, India.
+It is situated on National Highway 66, approximately 13 km south of Udupi and 40 km north of Mangalore.
+The town is known for its historic lighthouse, fort, and the three Mariamman shrines.
+In 2018, the Government of Karnataka officially declared Kapu a taluk.

+History

+The Kapu Fort was constructed in 1743 by Basappa Nayaka of the Keladi dynasty.
+The fort was later occupied and reinforced by Tipu Sultan during the late 18th century to serve as a coastal battery.

+During the colonial period, the region fell under British administration.
+In the early 20th century, the coastal infrastructure was modernized with the construction of the lighthouse to assist maritime navigation along the Arabian Sea.
+Administratively, Kapu remained part of the Udupi taluk until it was granted independent taluk status in February 2018.

 Kapu lighthouse

-The Kapu lighthouse was built in 1901 by the British Empire, on the shores of the Arabian Sea close to Kaup Beach.
+The Kapu lighthouse was built in 1901 by the British Raj, on the shores of the Arabian Sea close to Kaup Beach.
 It is 27.12 meters tall.